-In this study, the structural reliability of wood and composite distribution poles in hurricane wind environments is investigated.
-Numerical values of reliabilities of ten selected poles ranging from 10.7 to 16.7 m (35 ft. to 55 ft.), with standard embedment, are computed and compared.
+The structural reliability of wood and composite distribution poles in hurricane wind environments is investigated.
+Numerical values of reliabilities of ten (10) selected poles ranging from 10.7 m to 16.7 m (35 ft. to 55 ft.), with standard embedment, are computed and compared.
 Applied loads correspond to a typical, 4-wire distribution pole subject to 210 kmph (130 mph) wind.
-Though preliminary, this study showed that composite poles can offer more than twenty times the reliability of wood poles for the high-wind loading considered.
-Based on results of this study composite poles are deemed ideal for pole replacement in hurricane-prone areas and to meet the additional demand for resilience and reliability.
+Though limited and preliminary, this study showed that composite poles offer a higher level of reliability than wood poles for the high-wind loading considered.
+Composite poles are ideal for pole replacement in hurricane-prone areas and to meet the additional demand for resilience and reliability.